Lifebogger presents the Full Story of a retired hardcore striker best known by the Nickname; “Rosemary“.

 He was spotted by Metz Scout, Francis De Taddeo during a youth tournament and was subsequently brought to France.
 The rest, as they say, is now history.

 Emmanuel Adebayor Love Life – Wife and Daughter:

-Togolese footballer and Tottenham Hotspur forward Emmanuel Adebayor usually keeps his private life private, and much is not known about his wife named Charity Adebayor.
-He only attends high-profile events, mostly in Europe with her.
+Togolese footballer and Tottenham Hotspur forward Emmanuel Adebayor usually keep his private life private, and much is not known about his wife who goes by the name Charity Adebayor.
+The retired footballer only attends high-profile events, mostly in Europe with her.